The Russian and German ignorance regarding Ukraine

 Yes, as we need to even go on beyond that, as the Russian National Unity actually is having a good standing among those of the Russian Orthodox Church.
 And beyond that, are among those fighting here in Eastern Ukraine.

-In simplicity, the supposedly neo-nazis of the Azov Battalion are puppies compared to the wolves the Russian National Unity would be.
+In simplicity, the supposedly neo-Nazis of the Azov Battalion are puppies compared to the wolves the Russian National Unity would be.
 After all, the Azov Battalion is only active in Ukraine, while the Russian National Unity is even active beyond the Russian borders.
 Including actually here in Ukraine without noting those fighting in the East.
 And worst of all, the Russian National Unity has factually killed people within their own country who were just trying to live their lives, like anyone would like to, once again the Azov Battalion hasn’t.
-In fact, even those of the All-Ukrainian Union “Svoboda”(Всеукраїнське об’єднання «Свобода»), the only other remaining party which is often accused of being filled with neo-nazis, haven’t done so either.
+In fact, even those of the All-Ukrainian Union “Svoboda”(Всеукраїнське об’єднання «Свобода»), the only other remaining party which is often accused of being filled with neo-Nazis, haven’t done so either.

 “But, Vadim, the Azov Battalion, and other nationalists, use the wolfsangel, even you have to admit that, right?”

 Well, actually, you are wrong at that.
 This actually shows that people are quick to assume they are aware of every fact.
 As the symbol which is incorrectly named as a wolfsangel has the wrong proportions and is the wrong way around, and therefore isn’t actually a wolfsangel.
-It’s actually a “N” with an “I” through it, referring to “national idea”.
+It’s actually an “N” with an “I” through it, referring to “national idea”.
 Not nice either, but it affirms exactly what the Azov Battalion has never denied, which is that they are extremist nationalists.
-Also, even if it would have been the wolfsangel, there is the fact that many German municipalities still use the symbol as well.
+Also, even if it had been the wolfsangel, there is the fact that many German municipalities still use the symbol as well.
 If you want to have a talk about controversial, you might want to note the usage of the wolfsangel in the country which used to be the homeland of the Nazis.
 Honestly, the fact that the whole claim about the Azov Battalion and the wolfsangel started by the German ZDF shows the ignorance of people even more.
 Germans might want to take awareness of the recently released song “Deutschland” by “Rammstein”, as the wolfsangel example is all but the only connection you still have to the Nazi past, and Rammstein ensured that this time you can’t state: “Wir haben es nicht gewußt”…

-Regardless, when the question is if Ukraine is reigned by Neo-Nazis, my answer has to be no. Not because there are no Neo-Nazis here at all, but because I have to look just beyond our border, as well as to the origin country of the ideology, to show locations where the Neo-Nazi ideology is factually reigning.
+Regardless, when the question is if Ukraine is reigned by neo-Nazis, my answer has to be no. Not because there are no neo-Nazis here at all, but because I have to look just beyond our border, as well as to the origin country of the ideology, to show locations where the neo-Nazi ideology is factually reigning.
 Obviously I don’t feel happy with groups like the Azov Battalion either, but that is based on them going beyond what I regard to be acceptable.
 After all, they have been accused of war crimes.
 But lying about them is not going to resolve that, it probably will only make it all worse…